paulc/blescan/README.md

 file from the command line using --call.

-Note that QuickJS doesnt support top-level await (and almost all of the BLE related functions are async) so you will need to structure the code accordingly.
-In REPL more you can use the `--resolve-promise` flag to automatically resolve promises when they are reurned from REPL commands.
+Note that QuickJS doesnt support top-level await (and almost all of the BLE related functions are async) so in most cases you need to define an async functiopn (or IIFE) or use .then().

+In REPL more you can use the `--resolve-promise` flag to automatically resolve promises when they are reurned from REPL commands, this is handy for interactive experiments but note that this can block the Ctrl-C handler if you are in an async loop.

 The `scan({ rssi?, name?|names?, device?|devices?, filter_seen? })` function
 returns an async iterator returning `{ device, done }`.